cascadiadata/urbanalytics/projects/_posts/2016-12-09-housingstability.markdown

 2. What are the outcomes of different services, as a function of the characteristics of families (their composition, demographics, income and employment, etc.), and the timing of providing these families with these services.

-This work is supported by funding from the [Bill and Melinda Gates Foundation](http://gatesfoundation.org/).
+_This work is led by [Bryna Hazelton](http://escience.washington.edu/people/ariel-rokem/) and [Ariel Rokem](http://escience.washington.edu/people/ariel-rokem/) with funding support from the [Bill and Melinda Gates Foundation](http://gatesfoundation.org/)._